suresh-gandhi/Problem-Solving/Linked Lists/Swap Nodes in Pairs.md

 1. Save the result for the smaller subproblem of size n-2 using recursion.
 2. Reverting the direction of next pointer in between 1st and 2nd node(could be said as swapping too).
-3. Link the given linked list's first node(or simpply called head) to the smaller subproblem result saved earlier.
+3. Link the given linked list's first node(or simply called head) to the smaller subproblem result saved earlier.

 This might be difficult to understand.
 The pseudo code and the corresponding animation below will make things easy for you.